Cameron-IPFSPodcasting/podcast-Gateway/ipfspodcastgateway/README.md

 You may also manage your gateway via https://ipfspodcasting.net/Manage/Gateway
 ```
-## IPFS Binary

-The script will look for your IPFS binary in /usr/local/bin; /usr/bin; or /bin;

-If you have installed IPFS in a non-standard location, use the --ipfspath option to specify the directory containing the IPFS binary.

 ## First Run
+On first run, you must supply an email address to link/notify your account at [IPFSPodcasting.net](https://IPFSPodcasting.net/Manage)

+Once linked to your account, an API Key will be generated for future updates.

 ## API Key
+Use your API Key to communicate future updates with the `--apikey` option.
+You can also modify this script to add your API Key.

 ## Status Updates

+### IPFS Binary
+The script will look for your IPFS binary in `/usr/local/bin;` `/usr/bin;` or `/bin;`

+If you have installed IPFS in a non-standard location, use the `--ipfspath` option to specify the directory containing your IPFS binary.